 Nice is more than just a pretty face (and beach).
 A cultural and historical center, there is a vast array of academic institutions that call Nice home.
 These include French universities, international schools, and language schools, all of which offer flexible study abroad programs in Nice.

-Some of the subjects popular among international students in Nice are business, arts, and European studies.
+Popular Subjects to Study.
+Some of the subjects popular among international students in Nice are French, business, arts, and European studies.
 With a strong culinary tradition that Niçoise people are fiercely proud of, Nice is also the perfect place to study culinary arts.
 These courses are based on practical experience, and many will offer internships to their students, which will set you up with invaluable real-world experience.

 Nice has one of the longest running street carnivals in history.
 If you’re spending your spring semester abroad in Nice, prepare for outrageous fun.
 Originally starting and ending right before Lent, these days the street carnival goes for two full weeks.
 Light shows, flower battles, fireworks, street vendors, and more are all here.
 Another fantastic event is the Nice Jazz Festival during the summer months.
 These weeks are filled with stunning outdoor venues amid Roman ruins, where international musical superstars take the stage.
 The city of Nice is very concentrated, making it very easy for international students to get around town.